Dumpgrah/Public-Ammo-Making/README.md

 - Ability to Collect Deformed Casing from the ground after shooting, % chance based on server profile config
 - Ability to Retrieve Deformed tips form casings, % chance based on server profile config
 - Ability to Pull Apart Ammo
+- Fully Custom Profile Config to control times/temps and such to better fit your servers needs

 Mod includes